-Our current magazine is the winter issue – read about it on the membership page, or click on the image.
+Our current magazine is the spring issue – read about it on the membership page, or click on the image.

 Originally established in 1966, the Trust keeps alive the memory of this most distinctive of cross-country railways with its wide variety of artefacts including locomotives, carriages and museum exhibits backed by restoration work, events and our quarterly magazine.